tsipkens/bidias/README.md

 This is done using a simple rectangular grid that can have linear, logarithmic or custom spaced elements along the edges.
-Methods are designed to make it easier to deal with gridded data, allowing users to reshape vectorized data back to a 2D grid (`reshape` method) or vice versa.
-Other methods allow for plotting the 2D representation of vector data (`plot2d` method) or calculate the gradient of vector data (`grad` method).
+Methods are designed to make it easier to deal with gridded data, allowing users to reshape vectorized data back to a 2D grid (`Grid.reshape` method) or vice versa.
+Other methods allow for plotting the 2D representation of vector data (`Grid.plot2d` method) or calculate the gradient of vector data (`Grid.grad` method).

 Instances of the Grid class can primarily be constructed in two ways.
-First, one can specify a `span` for the grid to cover in the parameter space.
+First, one can specify a `Grid.span` for the grid to cover in the parameter space.
 The span is specified using a 2 x 2 matrix, where the first row corresponds to the span for the first dimension of the parameter space (e.g. mass) and the second row corresponds to the span for the second dimension of the parameter space (e.g. mobility).